CharlesCage/burstrender/README.md

-  --sample-images-only  Render the PNG for first image of each burst only --no-stabilization    Do not stabilize the images --gif-only            Keep only final GIF and remove prelim MP4 files --modulate-string MODULATE_STRING
+  --sample-images-only  Render the PNG for first image of each burst only --no-stabilization    Do not stabilize the images --gif-only            Keep only final GIF and remove prelim MP4 files --no-normalize        Disable automatic normalization of the MP4 files via ffmpeg --custom-vf-string CUSTOM_VF_STRING
-                        Specify a modulate string for ImageMagick.
-(Default is 120.)
+                        Specify a custom -vf string for ffmpeg.
+(Will come after scaling, speed, and normalization if not disabled.
+A preceding comma is not required.)
   --crop-string CROP_STRING
                         Specify a crop string for ImageMagick.
 (Default is 6000x4000+0+0.)
   --gravity-string GRAVITY_STRING